1074661/logistic_growth/README.md

 Per the summary table, intercept (K) is **6 x 10^10**.

 Confirmation of these logistic parameters was achieved by superimposing my linear function (with these logistic parameters) over experimental datapoints.
-This is shown by the code below.
+This is shown by the figure below.

+#### Insert figure of logistic function with logistic parameters obtained from linear model superimposed over experimental datapoints

+This figure validates determination by linear model analyses of the logistic parameters underlying the experimental dataset, since the superimposed linear function is consistent with experimental datapoints.

+This enables use of my logistic function for interpolation of population size at specified timepoints.